vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Cuisine and paid by cash.
 The waitress was the usual female one.
 I left homee around 1:09, placed the order around 1:13, and left with the food around 1:20.
 I returned home around 1:25.

+## Sunday May 17

+I made a trip to downtown Berkeley.

+* Around 1:25 PM: I entered Trader Joe's.
+There was no line.

+* Around 1:34 PM: I checked out.
+The clerk was Luciano.

+* Around 1:37 PM: I went to Udupi Palace to order spinach masala dosa.

+* Around 1:45 PM: I exited the restaurant with my order.